-As the largest source of U.S. greenhouse gas emission, CO2 from fossil fuel combustion has accounted for approximately 79% of global warming potential (GWP)weighted emissions since 1990, growing slowly from 77% of total GWP-weighted emissions in 1990 to 80% in 2006.
-Of the total, transportation activities accounted for 33% of CO2 emissions from fossil fuel combustion in 2006.
+As the largest source of U.S. greenhouse gas emission, CO2 from fossil fuel combustion has accounted for approximately 79% of global warming potential (GWP)-weighted emissions since 1990, growing slowly from 77% of total GWP-weighted emissions in 1990 to 80% in 2006.
+Of the total, transportation activities accounted for 33% of the U.S. CO2 emissions from fossil fuel combustion in 2006.
 The overall rise in U.S. GHG emissions primarily reflects increased emissions of CO2 as a result of increasing fossil fuel combustion.
 Over 60% of the CO2 emissions resulted from gasoline consumption for personal vehicle use and the remaining emissions came from other transportation activities, including combustion of diesel fuel in heavy-duty vehicles.
 In 2003, about 81% of transportation GHG emissions in the U.S. came from on-road vehicles, with light-duty vehicles accounting for 62% of total transportation emissions.
 Heavy-duty vehicles were responsible for 19% of total transportation emissions and nonroad vehicles accounted for 16% of all transportation GHG emissions in 2003.
-There are a large set of technology combinations that are available to reduce greenhouse gas emissions from passenger vehicles and light-duty trucks, including fuel efficient, state-ofthe-art and future advanced gasoline and diesel powertrains.
+There are a large set of technology combinations that are available to reduce greenhouse gas emissions from passenger vehicles and light-duty trucks, including fuel efficient, state-of-the-art and future advanced gasoline and diesel powertrains.
+Many of these fuel efficient powertrains also have applicability in heavy-duty vehicle applications and powertrains used in off-road applications.

-Implicit in federal and state greenhouse gas emission analyses is the ability of these advanced powertrain options to meet the applicable criteria pollutant emission standards, such as CO, NOx, and non-methane organic gases (NMOG).
-All of these advanced, light-duty powertrain options combined with the appropriately designed and optimized emission control technologies can meet all current and future federal and state criteria emission requirements.
+Implicit in federal and state greenhouse emission analyses is the ability of these advanced powertrain options to meet the applicable criteria pollutant emission standards, such as CO, NOx, and non-methane organic gases (NMOG).
+All of these advanced, powertrain options combined with the appropriately designed and optimized emission control technologies can meet all current and future federal and state criteria emission requirements.
 In this manner, advanced emission controls for criteria pollutants enable advanced powertrains to also be viable options for reducing greenhouse gas emissions.
-A range of powertrain technologies, including engine turbochargers, exhaust gas recirculation systems, advanced fuel systems, variable valve actuation technology, advanced transmissions, hybrid powertrain components, and powertrain control modules that can be applied to both light-duty gasoline and diesel powertrains to help improve overall vehicle efficiencies, reduce fuel consumption, both of which can result in lower $CO_2$ exhaust emissions.
-In many cases, the application and optimization of advanced emission control technologies on advanced powertrains can be achieved with minimal impacts on overall fuel consumption.
+A range of powertrain technologies, including engine turbochargers, advanced exhaust gas recirculation technologies, advanced direct injection fuel systems, variable valve actuation technology, advanced transmissions, hybrid powertrain components, and powertrain control modules, can be applied to both gasoline and diesel powertrains to help improve overall vehicle efficiencies and reduce fuel consumption, both of which can result in lower CO_2 exhaust emissions.